nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-06-19-Overview of the Java Collections Framework.markdown

 ![Table]({{ site.url }}/assets/images/2017-06-19-Overview of the Java Collections Framework/table.jpg)

 ## List
 List is an ordered collection, also known as a sequence.
 List may contain duplicate elements.
 Elements can be inserted or accessed using a zero-based index.

 Two mostly used implementations of the List interface are:

 * ArrayList
 * LinkedList

-[ArrayList]({{ site.baseurl }}{% post_url 2017-07-08-ArrayList class in Java %}) - It is a resizable-array implementation of the List interface.
+[ArrayList]({{ site.baseurl }}{% post_url 2017-07-08-ArrayList class in Java %}){:target="_blank"} - It is a resizable-array implementation of the List interface.

-[LinkedList]({{ site.baseurl }}{% post_url 2017-07-09-LinkedList class in Java %}) - It is a doubly-linked list implementation of the List and Deque interfaces.
+[LinkedList]({{ site.baseurl }}{% post_url 2017-07-09-LinkedList class in Java %}){:target="_blank"} - It is a doubly-linked list implementation of the List and Deque interfaces.

 ## Set
 Set is a collection that cannot contain duplicate elements.
 It may contain at most one null element (not more than one because no duplicates are allowed in a set).

 There are three main implementations of the Set interface: